Get App

 Also, in Hindu mythology, yellow is the favourite colour of the goddess of knowledge, aka Saraswati.
 Along with the goddess Saraswati, the colour yellow associates with the god Vishnu.

-• Green
+• Green Colour

-Let us hop on to the next colour on the list of Green is nature’s colour, representing harmony and new beginnings.
-Lord Krishna, who is the principal deity of the Holi festival and wore green clothes.
+Let us hop on to the next colours in Holi list Green is nature’s colour, representing harmony and new beginnings.
+Lord Krishna, who is the principal deity of the Holi festival, wore green clothes.
 Green Holi also represents fertility and prosperity, which is why people offer green leaves and branches to the deities during the colourful Holi celebrations.
-However, only people know that the colour green is associates with Lord Shiva since it represents his connection with nature and wilderness.
-Along with the festival Holi, the colour green associates with another Hindu festival Onam.

-• Blue
+• Blue Colour

 Blue is the colour of the Hindu god Krishna, who is one of the principal deities of the Holi festival.
 Lord Krishna have blue skin and wears blue clothes, and blue represents the infinite and the sky.
 Blue is also the colour of peace, calmness, and stability, and it is often used to decorate temples during the Holi celebrations.
-In Hindu mythology, the colour blue associates with Lord Krishna.
-Lord Krishna had blue skin.
-The colour blue represents his divine nature as well as his connection to the infinite and the universe.

-• Pink
+• Pink Colour

 Pink is the colour of joy, happiness, and love.
 It represents the love between Lord Krishna and Radha, who are considered the Holi symbol of eternal love in Hindu mythology.
 Pink is also the colour of spring flowers, which adds to the beauty of the festival.

-• Purple
+• Purple Colour

-The colours used during Holi are not just a means of celebration but also hold a more profound spiritual significance.
+The colours in Holi are not just a means of celebration but also hold a more profound spiritual significance.
 They represent the diversity and unity of India and remind people to celebrate and respect differences.
 The festival encourages people to come together, forget past differences, and enjoy the joy of life.

-Frequently Asked Questions (FAQs)
+Frequently Asked Questions

 1. Why is Holi celebrated with colours?